×

 • The size-based retention policy is applied only when Prometheus cuts a new data block, which occurs every two hours after the WAL contains at least three hours of data.

-• If you do not explicitly define values for either retention or retentionSize, retention time defaults to 15 days, and retention size is not set.
+• If you do not explicitly define values for either retention or retentionSize, retention time defaults to 15 days for core platform monitoring and 24 hours for user-defined project monitoring.
+Retention size is not set.

 • If you define values for both retention and retentionSize, both values apply.
 If any data blocks exceed the defined retention time or the defined size limit, Prometheus purges these data blocks.